 Iris Kesternich, Bettina Siflinger, James P. Smith, and Joachim K. Winter, "Individual Behavior as a Pathway Between Early-life Shocks and Adult Health: Evidence from Hunger Episodes in Post-war Germany," The Economic Journal, 125(588):F372-F393, 2015

 Iris Kesternich, Bettina Siflinger, James P. Smith, and Joachim Winter, "The Effects of World War II on Economic and Health Outcomes across Europe," The Review of Economics and Statistics, 96(1):103-118, 2013

 Alissa Goodman, Robert Joyce, and James P. Smith, "The Long Shadow Cast by Childhood Physical and Mental Problems on Adult Life," PNAS; Proceedings of National Academy of Sciences, 1108(15):6032-6037, 2011

 James P. Smith and Gillian C. Smith, "Long-Term Economic Costs of Psychological Problems during Childhood," Social Science and Medicine, 71(1):110-115, 2010

 James P. Smith, "The Impact of Childhood Health on Adult Labor Market Outcomes," The Review of Economics and Statistics, 91(3):478-489, 2009

-James P. Smith, "Nature and Causes of Trends in Male Diabetes Prevalence, Undiagnosed Diabetes, and the Socioeconomic Status Health Gradient," Proceedings of the National Academy of Sciences, 104(33):13225-1323, 2007
+James P. Smith, "Nature and Causes of Trends in Male Diabetes Prevalence, Undiagnosed Diabetes, and the Socioeconomic Status Health Gradient," PNAS: Proceedings of the National Academy of Sciences, 104(33):13225-1323, 2007